 Easy Membership Requirement - Membership in the American Consumer Council, Virginia Chapter (VACC) has been added to the field of membership (FOM).
 Using the Promo Code “USSFCU” waives the $8 VACC Membership Fee.

 Members of the United States Capitol Historical Society (USCHS) are also eligible to join USSFCU (minimum contribution of $50).
-Joining either organization must be done prior to completely the USSFCU application.
+Joining either organization must be done prior to completing the USSFCU application.
 More details are available on USSFCU’s website.

 Employment Sponsorship - Current employees and retirees of more than 140 SEGs, including The United States Senate, The United States Supreme Court, The Government Accountability Office, Democratic National Committee, qualify for membership.

 Family Sponsorship - Immediate family members (spouse, child, sibling, parent, grandparent, or grandchild, including step and adoptive relationships) of an existing USSFCU member or current employee of an SEG are eligible to join, as are household members of the same.

 Joining USSFCU and/or opening a Share Certificate can be done online or at either of two District of Columbia branches or the Alexandria, Virginia branch.
 A secure application can also be requested by calling 800.374.2758 or sending an email to [email protected]